 Every driver on the road has a duty to others to avoid a collision.
 Drivers must maintain a level of care appropriate to the weather conditions.
 In bad weather conditions, your duty of care should be higher.

-For example, if it’s lightly raining and the roads are not as wet, driving at the speed limit is probably safe.
-However, if its pouring down decreasing visibility, a driver should drive below the speed limit.
+For example, driving at the speed limit is probably safe if it’s lightly raining and the roads are not as wet.
+However, if it’s pouring down, decreasing visibility, a driver should drive below the speed limit.
 Drivers should be able to adjust their speed accordingly while driving in poor weather conditions.